 How to Properly Socialize Your Puppy

 Puppies are cute no matter what, but that pudgy, tumbling little puppy is going to eventually grow up into a full-grown dog.
 Socialization might not seem like a priority when your dog resembles a beach ball more than a dog, but an unsocialized puppy is an unsocialized adult dog.
-When you get your puppy, starting socialization right away sets a solid foundation for their future.
+Here is how to properly socialize your puppy.
+Start right away!

 The first three months of a dog’s life is when their curiosity outweighs their fear, so it’s the best time to get them accustomed to a variety of experiences, people, and animals.
 Missing this window increases the chances your dog will end up fearful, aggressive, or avoidant.
 As long as your puppy’s mother was properly vaccinated, they remained with her for the full eight weeks, and they’ve started their puppy vaccine series, it’s okay to expose them to people and other animals.